top of page

 Bio

-The conversation of faith and spirit is an embedded part of her being and a central part of her process and presentation.
-Her choreography has been seen at The DUMBO Dance Festival, The Space Upstairs, Deeply Rooted Dance Theater, The Junior Theater Festival (Moana Jr. pilot), The Edinburgh Fringe Festival, One Billion Rising Rally, Wylliams Henry Contemporary Dance Company, Point Park University’s Summer Dance, and with musical artist, Brittney Chantele.
+Her choreography has been seen at The DUMBO Dance Festival, The Space Upstairs, Deeply Rooted Dance Theater, The Junior Theater Festival (Moana Jr. pilot) The Edinburgh Fringe Festival, Wylliams Henry Contemporary Dance Company, Point Park University’s Summer Dance, Hamilton, Bermuda and The Hague, Netherlands.

-In April of 2020, Kaylin premiered her first full length musical Milton at the New Hazlett Theater in Pittsburgh.
-She is currently teaching dance at Pittsburgh CAPA, where she loves guiding young artists with the same dream she had at their age.
+In April of 2021, Kaylin premiered her first full length musical, Milton, at the New Hazlett Theater in Pittsburgh, which one Best Virtual Production of 2021 by Pittsburgh's City Paper.
+She is currently teaching dance at Pittsburgh CAPA 6-12, where she loves guiding young artists with the same dream she had at that age.

 35607_1498947441934_153040_n.jpg